stellar/go/services/horizon/internal/ingest/docs.md

 ##### Otherwise
 If we can't have a clean slate to work with, we need to fix partial state.
 Specifically,

-  - If the last-known ledger is ahead of the last-ingested ledger, then Horizon is aware of much more data than it has processed.
-Here, we'll reset the time-series database and start over. **Next state**: [`start`](#start-state), with `lastIngestedLedger == 0`.
+  - If the last-known ledger is ahead of the last-ingested ledger, then Horizon's cumulative state data is behind its historical time-series data in the database.
+Here, we'll reset the time-series DB and start over. **Next state**: [`start`](#start-state), with `lastIngestedLedger == 0`.

   - If the time-series database is newer than the last-known ledger (can occur if ingestion was done for a different range earlier, for example), then Horizon needs to become aware of the missing ledgers. **Next state**: [`historyRange`](#historyrange-state) from "last known" to "last stored" in time-series db.